eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

 - `backend` - (Computed) - String - Backend is the backend overlay type we want to use (vxlan or udp).
-- `disable_tx_checksum_offloading` - (Computed) - Bool - DisableTxChecksumOffloading is deprecated as of kOps 1.19 and has no effect.
 - `iptables_resync_seconds` - (Computed) - Int - IptablesResyncSeconds sets resync period for iptables rules, in seconds.

 ### calico_networking_spec